-And here truth obliges me to say that scholastic divinity is in as a great ignorance about the most fundamental truths of the gospel, as I have again and again shown, in regard to the nature of the fall of man and all the scripture expressions concerning the new birth.
-These scholars are as ignorant of the doctrine of a man's denying himself which modern learning supposes to be possible without denying his own natural reason, which is an absurdity of the greatest magnitude.
-What is self but that which a man is and has in his natural capacity?
+Here truth obliges me to say that scholastic divinity is as ignorant about the most fundamental truths of the gospel, as I have again and again shown, in regard to the nature of the fall of man and all the scriptures concerning the new birth.
+These scholars are as ignorant of the doctrine of a man's denying himself, which modern learning supposes to be possible without denying his own natural reason, an absurdity of the greatest magnitude.
+What is self but what a man is and has in his natural capacity?
 Or what is the fullness of his natural capacity, but the strength and power of his reason?
-How then can any man deny himself but by denying that which gives self its whole nature, name and power?
-If man was not a rational creature he could not be called to deny himself.
+How then can any man deny himself but by denying what gives self its whole nature, name and power?
+If man was not a rational creature, he could not be called to deny himself.
 He could neither need nor receive the benefit and goodness of self-denial.
-No man, therefore, can obey the precept of denying himself or have any benefit or goodness from it, but so far as he denies or dies to his own natural reason because the self of man and the natural reason of man are entirely the same thing.
+No man, therefore, can obey the precept of denying himself or have any benefit or goodness from it, except as far as he denies or dies to his own natural reason, because the self of man and the natural reason of man are entirely the same thing.

 Our blessed Lord prayed in His agony, "Not my will but Thine be done."
-And had not this been the form of His whole life, He had not lived without sin.
+And if this had not been the form of His whole life, He had not lived without sin.
 Thus to deny our own will that God's will may be done in us is the height of our calling.
 As far as we keep from our own natural will, we keep from sin.
-But now if our own natural will, as having all sin and evil in it, is always to be denied, whatever it costs us, I would fain know how our natural reason can ever escape or how we can deny our own will and not deny that rational or intelligent power in and from which the will has its whole existence and continual direction?
-Or how there can be always a badness of our own will which is not the badness of our own natural intellectual power?
+But now if our own natural will, as having all sin and evil in it, is always to be denied, whatever it costs us, I want to know how our natural reason can ever escape, or how we can deny our own will and not deny that rational or intelligent power that gives the will its whole existence and continual direction?
+Or how there can be always a badness of our own will that is not the badness of our own natural intellectual power?
 Therefore, it is a truth of the utmost certainty that as much as we are obliged to deny our own natural will that the will of God may be done in us, so much are we obliged to deny our own natural reason and understanding, that our own will may not be done or followed by us.
 Whoever lives to his own natural reason, necessarily lives to his own natural will.

 For our natural will in whatever state it is found is nothing else but our natural reason, willing this or that.